GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_22_Demand_Planner_Agent.md

-# Module 21: [Capstone] Create a Demand Planner Agent
+# Module 22: [Capstone] Create a Demand Planner Agent

-In this tutorial we will create a demand planner agent, and deploy it to Agent Engine, then register it with Gemini Enterprise.
+In this tutorial we will create a demand planner agent, and deploy it to Agent Engine.
+If you recall, we are to demonstrate to Shoonya executive leadership autonomous, multi-agent solutions on Google Cloud.
 As part of the agent developer continuum, we will test the agent with `adk web` locally, deploy and test on `agent engine` playground.
 We will skip Gemini Enterprise registration as the focus is merely a functionally adequate UI for our agents, and ADK and Agent Engine playground are sufficient.<br>

 The demand planner agent can do the following:
 1. Can run on-demand forecasting (TimesFM in BigQuery)
 2. Can adjust forecasts based on demand signals for product (demand surge, slump)
 3. Can do QnA on forecast data
+4. Run a number of reports
-4. Has limited access to view data, and to modify data
+5. Has limited access to view data, and to modify data

+The agent can run the following reports:
+1. Average Rate of Sale (per day)
+2. Weeks of Supply
+3. Inventory Reconciliation
+4. On Hand Inventory
+5. Available to Promise
+6. Demand Signal Log (from the Market Intelligence Agent)
+7. Agent Activity Log (from other agents)

 <hr>